dizcza/sparse-representation/README.md

 If you want to install `sparse.nn` module, run `pip install -e .[extra]`.

-Before running any examples, start visdom server with
+Start Visdom server and run the examples with

 ```
 $ python -m visdom.server
+$ python sparse/examples/basis_pursuit_pytorch.py
 ```

-Then proceed to the examples.

 More examples are at http://85.217.171.57:8097.
 Choose environments with `MatchingPursuit`.